One Battle After Another: Probing LLMs' Limits on Multi-Turn Instruction Following with a Benchmark Evolving Framework: Experimental Setup

 \subsection{EvolIF Benchmark}

-Building upon our dynamic framework, we introduce \textbf{EvolIF}, a new benchmark designed to rigorously evaluate the multi-turn instruction-following capabilities of LLMs.
+Leveraging our framework, we introduce \textbf{EvolIF}, a benchmark for assessing multi-turn instruction-following capability of LLMs.

-To construct a rich and relevant foundation for our benchmark, we first curated its core assets: topics and constraints.
+We first curated its core assets: topics, constraints and styles.
 We collected 541 dialogue topics from IFEval~\cite{zhou2023instruction}, manually removing the attached constraints to isolate the core task scenarios and subjects.
-To support our dynamic generation process, we then employed GPT-4.1 to generate a set of customized, contextually relevant keywords for each topic.
-Concurrently, we consolidated constraints from prominent prior works~\cite{zhou2023instruction,li-etal-2025-structflowbench} and systematically re-categorized them into nine mutually exclusive groups based on semantic intention, as detailed in Table~\ref{tab:constraint_groups}.
+To support our dynamic generation process, we assigned a set of customized keywords for each topic.
+Concurrently, we consolidated constraints from prior works~\cite{zhou2023instruction,li-etal-2025-structflowbench} and our own construction, and systematically re-categorized them into 12 mutually exclusive groups based on semantic intention.
+These contain 9 objective constraints assessed by rules and 3 subjective constraints measured with an LLM judge.
+Moreover, we gathered 500 styles by prompting GPT-4.1 with personas from~\citet{nvidia2025}.
+More in Appendix~\ref{app:seed_data}.

-To this end, we procedurally generated a corpus of dialogue sessions.
-To ensure the integrity and challenge of the benchmark, we implemented two quality control steps.
-First, we applied an automated filter to discard trivial samples, removing any dialogue where the average number of constraints over the first 20 turns was less than two.
-Second, to validate the linguistic quality of the synthesized user queries, we randomly sampled 300 utterances generated by GPT-4.1 and had a human annotator verify if they accurately reflected the underlying user intentions.
-The resulting accuracy of 99.33\% confirms the high fidelity of our synthesis process.
+We guarantee the quality of the benchmark through the following considerations.
+To ensure integrity and complexity, we applied an automated filter to discard trivial samples, removing dialogues where the average number of constraints over the first 20 turns was less than two.
+To mitigate family bias~\cite{spiliopoulou2025play} introduced by a single synthesizer, we adopted GPT-4.1, Gemini-2.5-Flash and DeepSeek-V3.1 as synthesizers to generate dialogue sessions with $k=3$ trials.

-The final EvolIF benchmark is seeded with 50 distinct dialogue scenarios.
-Unlike traditional static benchmarks that rely on a large number of short, finite-turn dialogues, EvolIF prioritizes conversational depth and endurance.
-Though the number of initial sessions is relatively smaller, the total number of effective turns is virtually unbounded due to our extensible generation process.
-This design intentionally shifts the primary axis of evaluation from breadth, i.e., performance across many disconnected tasks to depth, i.e., sustained performance in a single, evolving interaction.
-The key research question we aim to answer is not just \textit{whether} a model can reliably follow an instruction, but \textit{for how long} it can continue to do so under accumulated complexity.